Total Complaints

 Hyundai Motor America (Hyundai) is recalling certain 2023 IONIQ 5, IONIQ 6, and Genesis GV60 vehicles.
 The rear inner driveshaft may have been improperly heat-treated, allowing it to break under load and resulting in a loss of drive power.

 The vehicle lost its ability to charge via AC power sources (level 1 and level 2), and the "Check vehicle electrical system" warning appeared on the dash.
 When using an OBD scanner, DTC P1E01 was present.
 It was inspected by a dealer, who informed me that the ICCU is in need of replacement, despite this component having been already addressed by a previous recall.
 Unfortunately the replacement component is backordered and there is no ETA available on the fix.
-For the time being I am limited to
+For the time being I am limited to level 3 DC fast charging, which is a major inconvenience but does not represent a safety risk to myself or others.

 The vehicle lost its ability to charge via AC power sources (level 1 and level 2), and the "Check vehicle electrical system" warning appeared on the dash.
 When using an OBD scanner, DTC P1E01 was present.
 It was inspected by a dealer, who informed me that the ICCU is in need of replacement, despite this component having been already addressed by a previous recall.
 Unfortunately the replacement component is backordered and there is no ETA available on the fix.
-For the time being I am limited to
+For the time being I am limited to level 3 DC fast charging, which is a major inconvenience but does not represent a safety risk to myself or others.

 Car experienced ICCU failure.
 It tripped my 50A breaker at the fuse panel and damaged my EVSE.
 Car has been sitting in the shop for 3 weeks with NO eta insight (Dropped car off on Jan 20th, 2026).
 The service center tells me there are 20 Ioniq5s ahead of me still waiting on ICCU replacement parts.
 NHTSA and other articles have estimated 2-10% with ICCU failures but the problem appears to be much higher than this!
-I am very disappointed and hope NHTSA.gov will help us to push Hyundai to find a
+I am very disappointed and hope NHTSA.gov will help us to push Hyundai to find a root cause instead of sweeping it under the table claiming less than "1%" are affected.

 We had the Internal Charge Control Unit replaced due to a warranty recall a couple years ago and it failed again on Dec.
 23, 2025.
 The car has been at the dealer ever since, waiting for a replacement ICCU.
 The car refuses to charge and the dealer has diagnosed the issue as a faulty ICCU.
 There were no warnings or problem indicators prior to failure.
 This is our only vehicle, so while there was no safety issue, there is definitely a convenience issue.
 We had to obtain a loaner.